sbts/ledgersmb-release-scripts/README.md

         *  --at true|false    # override auto_TOPIC_change config setting
     These are intended mainly for testing rather than normal use.

+    Readline support is enabled for user input, including history By default history is in /tmp/irc.history
+    This can be changed in the config file (~/.lsmb-release)

 ============================
 release-sourceforge.sh